d-asensio/cabify-shopping-cart/README.md

 > We need to construct the DOM and CSSOM as quickly as possible

-This is important for having a good **first meaningful paint** and increase the responsiveness of the application so the user will perceive a faster load.
+This is important to achieve a good **first meaningful paint** and increase the responsiveness of the application so the user will perceive a faster load.

 The best way to do that is to identify all the styles that are needed for the first render and inline them in `<style>` tags in the `<header>` of the document.

-Thanks to the nature of [styled-components](https://github.com/styled-components/styled-components) we can use [react-snap](https://github.com/stereobooster/react-snap) to achieve this in a breeze because styled-components already uses the `<style>` tag to output the styles.
+Thanks to the nature of [styled-components](https://github.com/styled-components/styled-components) we can use [react-snap](https://github.com/stereobooster/react-snap) to achieve this in a breeze since styled-components already uses the `<style>` tag to output the styles.

 ![](assets/figure-2-app-performance-report.png)